mf2vec-dev/mf2ff/docs/user-guide.md

 ### General note on extensions
 To be able to run the .mf files also in METAFONT without using `mf2ff`, you need to define the tokens of extensions so METAFONT won't throw an error.
-Since `mf2ff`'s definition of those macros should not be overwritten by a definitions in the .mf file, you can use the following code to only define them when you don't run `mf2ff` (using the attachment point extension as an example):
+Since `mf2ff`'s definition of those macros should not be overwritten by definitions in the .mf file, you can use the following code to only define them when you don't run `mf2ff` (using the attachment point extension as an example):
 ```
 if unknown __mfIIvec__:
   def attachment_point_mark_base(text t) = enddef;